-Do not proceed with running the VIK until Oracle has been upgraded to 10.2.0.3 or 10.2.0.4.
+Do not proceed with running the VIK until Oracle has been upgraded to 11.2.0.3.

 Before You Run the VIK

 Licensing

 Before running the VIK, you must have a Voyager License Key.
 Open an SI via the eService to request your Key.
 Under the What type of difficulty are you experiencing? field, select Upgrade.
 The Licensing Manager sends you a long string of characters (this is your Key).
 The VIK prompts you to enter the Key.
 Make sure to paste in the whole string including any final symbols.
 This authorizes and properly tunes your system.